RubiyaHud/Class-22-JQuery-JS/README.md

 Then a JavaScript (JS) code is written in the **script.js** file.
 This JS code adds and removes "stickyHeader" class with another class ".navbar".
 Besides it works when the page is scrolled 200px or more.

 ### <ins>**Back to Top button** </ins>
-At first take a div with a class **"back-to-top"**, where an icon i is taken from fontawesome.
+At first, a div with class **"back-to-top"** is taken.
+Inside this div, an anchor tag is defined which carries an icon i from fontawesome.

 Write CSS code for **"back-to-top"** class and the **"back-to-top"** icon in style.css file.